przemek83/templates/README.md

 - `.clang-format` file.

 # Workflows
-Repository contains 2 reusable workflows.
-One is for building and testing on given platform, second for SonarCloud analysis and coverage reporting using SonarCloud and Codecov.
+Repository contains multiple reusable workflows.
+There are workflows for building and testing, onarCloud analysis and coverage reporting using SonarCloud and Codecov, custom CodeQL analysis and Pylint analysis.
+For some workflows there are seperate files dedicated each supported programming language.
+As of Nov 2024 languages are: C++, Go, Python.

+> **_NOTE:_**  for some workflows there are multiple versions dedicated different programming language.
+Examples are for C++.

+> **_NOTE:_**  C++ workflow supports project using Qt.
+Use `use-qt` bool param to enable/disable it, `qt-version` to set specific Qt version to use.

 ## Build & test
 To use building and testing reusable workflow, place following file in your repo: